 Sikh Motorcycle Club UK

 The Sikh Motorcycle Club UK is a positive and inclusive organisation that welcomes people of all backgrounds.
-We are passionate about promoting our faith, raising awareness of Turbaned Riders, and building brotherhood.

 - Promoting Sikhi: We believe that Sikhism is a beautiful and enriching faith, and we want to share it with the world.
-We do this by educating the public about Sikhism and its values, and by organising events that promote Sikhi culture and heritage.
+We do this by educating the public about Sikhism and its values and by organising events that promote Sikhi culture and heritage.

 - Raising awareness of Turbaned Riders: We believe that it is important to raise awareness of the challenges that Turbaned Riders face.
 We do this by speaking out about these challenges, educating the public about Sikhism and Turbaned Riders, and by organising events that showcase the diversity and talents of Turbaned Riders.